beaconpancakes/site/src/projects/2011000-DrunkenPug.md

   - photoshop
 ---

-Illustration made for fun just for tryng some tricks of speed painting, deformations filters and transformation tool.
+This one is an illustration I made for fun.
+I wanted to try some tricks of speed painting, deformations filters, and Photoshop's transformation tool.

-When I first start using Photoshop I never used filters; now I have learned how to use them and I'm a better artist.
+I remember when I first start using Photoshop, I never used filters.
+Years later, since I have learned how to use them, I think that has made me a better artist.